PuffyDucks/c-to-roboblocky/README.md

 Some quirks documented for reference.
 Most are due to limitations in RoboBlocky.

 ## functions
 - The function `main` will not generate a function block.
 Instead, the statements will be placed directly into RoboBlocky.
+- Parameter names and variable names across all functions must be unique.
+- Functions cannot be recursive.
 - Parameter typing is ignored.
 - Return typing is also ignored _unless_ the return type is `void` - then a block with no return will be used.
 - The return slot on function blocks will always be empty.
 - Return statements in C are converted into conditional return blocks.
     - These blocks will have the condition set to `true`.
     - e.g. in C: `return 0;` becomes in RoboBlocky: `if (true) return 0;`
+- Function names PI, E, and INFINITY are reserved for constants.

 ## if statements
 Works with one liners, e.g.: